-2 Has an AEL # been identified for each purchase?
-3 If service/warranty expenses are listed, are they only for the performance period of the grant?
-4 Has proof of payment been included?
-Canceled check, bank statement or transaction history (Showing the transaction was processed by the bank) Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 5 If EHP form needed, has a copy of the approval DHS been included?
-6 Has proof of purchase methodology been included?
-Please see Form 5 of Reporting Forms of Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) TRAVEL/CO ONFE ERENCES 1.
+2. Has an AEL # been identified for each purchase?
+3. If service/warranty expenses are listed, are they only for the performance period of the grant?
+4. Has proof of payment been included?
+Canceled check, bank statement or transaction history (Showing the transaction was processed by the bank) Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 5.
+If EHP form needed, has a copy of the approval DHS been included?
+6. Has proof of purchase methodology been included?
+Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
+Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) TRAVEL/C ONFE ERENCES 1.
 Have all receipts been turned in, itemized and do the dates on the receipts match travel dates?
-Airplane receipts Proof of mileage (Google or Yahoo map printout or mileage log) Toll and/or Parking receipts Hotel receipts (is there a zero balance?)
-Car rental receipts Registration fee receipts Note: Make sure that meals paid for by conference are not included in per diem amount 2 If travel is a conference has the conference agenda been included?
-3 Has proof of payment to traveler been included?
-Canceled check, bank statement or transaction history (Showing the transaction was processed by the bank Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Copy of paycheck if reimbursed through payroll SALARY PO OSIT IONS

-- 1 Has a signed timesheet by employee and supervisor been included?
+Airplane receiptsProof of mileage (Google or Yahoo map printout or mileage log)Toll and/or Parking receiptsHotel receipts (is there a zero balance?)Car rental receiptsRegistration fee receiptsNote: Make sure that meals paid for by conference are not included in per diem amount 2.
+If travel is a conference has the conference agenda been included?
+3. Has proof of payment to traveler been included?
+Canceled check, bank statement or transaction history (Showing the transaction was processed by the bank Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Copy of paycheck if reimbursed through payroll SALARY P POSIT IONS 1.
+Has a signed timesheet by employee and supervisor been included?
 Timesheet must certify the hours and information presented as true and correct.

-- 2 Has proof for time worked by the employee been included?
+2. Has proof for time worked by the employee been included?
 Is time period summary included?

-- Statement of Earnings

-- Copy of Payroll Check

-- Payroll Register

-For fusion center analysts, have the certification documents been provided to the SAA to demonstrate compliance with training and experience standards?
+Statement of Earnings Copy of Payroll Check Payroll Register For fusion center analysts, have the certification documents been provided to the SAA to demonstrate compliance with training and experience standards?
+ORGANIZA ATION l 1.
+If billing for overtime and backfill, has a spreadsheet been provided that lists attendee names, department, # of hours spent at exercise, hourly rate and total paid to each attendee?
+Have documentation from entity's financial system been provided to prove attendees were paid?